michalorman/enumerated/README.md

               male: "Sir"
               female: "Madam"

 If labels are not explicitly defined the humanized versions are taken by default.
+Labels defined in ``Hash`` will override those defined in localization file.

 ## Advanced usage